msmalik681/Maliks-Linux-Roblox-Wrapper/README.md

 Once the file is executable just run it.
 Open a terminal window then drag and drop the file in there then press return to run it or open a terminal in the same directory and run "./Maliks_Roblox_Wrapper.sh".

+During setup if the roblox installer gets stuck just go back to the setup and press return to continue it will complete the setup.
+Also if any roblox updates get stuck open a terminal window and type "pkill Edge" this will complete the setup for you.
+I have not found any good way to avoid manually doing this for now.

-I highly recommend to first uninstall Roblox then install. there are options for graphics API I recommend Vulkan but some users may get better FPS with OpenGL.
+I highly recommend to first uninstall Roblox then install.
+There are options for graphics API I recommend Vulkan but some users may get better FPS with OpenGL.
 Avoid Direct X as they are not native to Linux.

 ### Roblox Studio ###